andyw8/andyw8.github.io/_posts/2023-09-17-jumpstart-rails-pro-sorbet-tapioca.md

 and then re-run `bundle exec tapioca gem administrate`.

-After this there should be only one remaining error, which due to the Sorbet limitation that "include must only contain constant literals".
+After this there should be only one remaining error, which is due to the Sorbet limitation that "include must only contain constant literals".
 For now, we can just add `# typed: ignore` for this file.

 At this point you can push to CI and everything should be green again.
 If you wish, you can merge the `sorbet` branch into `main` and continue the remaining work in other branches.